Skip to content

 Share a saved view

-To share a saved view with a teammate, use the Copy URL action from the Explore actions menu after loading the view.
+To share a saved view with a teammate, select Copy URL in the top-right action bar after loading the view.
 The URL encodes the current configuration, including the saved view state.

 Tabs